 What is porphyria?

 The porphyrias are a group of uncommon diseases that produce signs and symptoms related to the skin, the nervous system, or both.
 They are caused by the accumulation of porphyrins within the body to unusually high levels.
-In all, there are seven types of porphyria.
+In all, there are several types of porphyria.

 Under normal conditions, porphyrins are made by the body in small amounts during the synthesis of heme.
 Heme is an essential component of hemoglobin, which is responsible for transporting oxygen through our bodies.
 It is produced in a sequence of chemical reactions, each one under the control of a specific enzyme.
 If one of these enzymes is defective, there is a buildup of porphyrins or their precursors, which may accumulate to toxic levels.
 Each porphyria is caused by deficiency of a specific enzyme in the pathway.

 The signs and symptoms of porphyrias by type of porphyria are: